alexandrnikitin/blog/_drafts/running-java-inside-windows-container-on-windows-server.md

 ---
-title:  "Running Java inside Windows container on Windows server"
+title:  "Running Java inside a Windows container on a Windows server"
-excerpt: "You can run Java inside Windows docker container which is hosted on Windows server.
+excerpt: "You can run Java inside a Windows container which is hosted on a Windows server.
 And here's how..."
 categories: [Docker]
 tags: [Just For Fun, Java, Docker, Windows]
 layout: single